 It means you should go for one that fits comfortably on the tightest clasp and can still be adjusted as your bust size and breast circumference expands.

-Bra pads aren’t just meant to make your breasts look bigger; they also provide additional protection for your sensitive nipples.
+Bra pads aren’t meant to make your breasts look bigger; they protect your sensitive nipples.
 Most pregnant women experience discomfort from wearing a brassiere, especially when the lining of the undergarment isn’t padded.

 Sleepless nights often come to pregnant women because of symptoms like breast tenderness.

-Since hypersensitive nipples often cause agonizing pain, you can wear your most comfortable bra when sleeping.
-It will help prevent your breasts from moving while you find your most relaxing sleeping position.
+Since hypersensitive nipples often cause unbearable pain, you can wear your most comfortable bra when sleeping.
+It will help prevent your breasts from moving while you find your most comfortable sleeping position.

-It is essential, however, that you keep the bath water temperature at a tolerable level— ideally, less than 100 degrees Fahrenheit to avoid causing harm to your baby.
+However, it is essential to keep the bath water temperature at a tolerable level— ideally, less than 100 degrees Fahrenheit to avoid causing harm to your baby.

 What you need to consider when it comes to breast tenderness is that there are a lot of pregnancy symptom combinations.
-It may be commonplace for some women and what may be true for some may not apply to you.
-Still, it pays to know how to deal with it in case it does happen to you.
+It may be commonplace for some women, and what may be true for some may not apply to you.
+Still, it pays to know how to deal with it if it happens to you.

 Breast tenderness comes and goes in early pregnancy.
 It may even continue through the latter part of the gestation for some women.
 Just know that you now have the tools to get through this uncomfortable part of the pregnancy period.